 T2 – Adaptation

-The core category of the Compass is solutions: The main reason we have leaders is to get desirable results, and that’s done by designing and then implementing solutions.
+The core category of the Compass is solutions: the main reason we have leaders is to get expected results, and that’s done by designing and then implementing solutions.
 However, both our environment and our understanding of the environment change, which requires us to adapt to those changes by adjusting our solutions.
 That’s why we need to surround the solutions category with the adaptation category.

 Sources of change